AstraZeneca – Selumetinib – MEK Program

-In December 2003, we entered into an out-licensing and collaboration agreement with AstraZeneca to develop our MEK program.
-Under the agreement, AstraZeneca acquired exclusive worldwide rights to our clinical development candidate, selumetinib (previously known as AZD6244, or ARRY-142886), together with two other compounds for oncology indications, including AZD8330, which we invented during the collaboration.
-We retained the rights to all therapeutic indications for MEK compounds not selected by AstraZeneca for development, subject to the parties’ agreement to work exclusively together.
-In April 2009, the exclusivity of the parties’ relationship ended, and both companies are now free to independently research, develop and commercialize small molecule MEK inhibitors in the field of oncology.
+In December 2003, we entered into Collaboration and License Agreement with AstraZeneca to develop our MEK program.
+Under the agreement, AstraZeneca acquired exclusive worldwide rights to our clinical development candidate, selumetinib (previously known as AZD6244, or ARRY-142886), together with two other compounds for oncology indications which we invented during the collaboration.
+We retained the rights to all therapeutic indications for MEK compounds not selected by AstraZeneca for development, subject to the parties' agreement to work exclusively together.
+In April 2009, the exclusivity of the parties' relationship ended, and both companies are now free to independently research, develop and commercialize small molecule MEK inhibitors in the field of oncology.
+Our research obligations ended in 2004 and AstraZeneca is responsible for all future development and commercialization of the compounds under the collaboration.
 To date, we have earned $21.5 million in up-front and milestone payments.
 The agreement also provided for research funding, which is now complete, and provides potential additional development milestone payments of approximately $75 million and royalties on product sales.
-Under this collaboration, we were responsible for Phase 1 clinical testing, which we completed in 2004, and AstraZeneca is responsible for all future development and commercialization of the compounds under the collaboration.

 MEK Pathway in